 Construction crews will begin drilling for structure foundations.
 Two types of foundations are typically going to be used for the project.
 Reinforced concrete drilled pier foundations typically range from 6 to 9 feet in diameter and are drilled 20 to 40 feet deep.
-Once the drilling is complete, an anchor bolt cage with reinforcing steel is placed in the hole and concrete is poured.
+Once the drilling is complete, reinforcing steel is placed in the hole and concrete is poured.
+Anchor bolts are placed in the top of the foundation.
 Drilled pier foundations typically take one to two days to complete unless rock is encountered.
 Direct embed foundations typically range from 3 to 5 feet in diameter and are 10 to 20 feet deep.
-Once the hole is drilled the pole base section is placed in the hole and then backfilled.
+Once the hole is drilled the pole base section is placed in the hole and then backfilled with rock or soil.
 Direct embedded foundations typically take 2 to 4 hours to complete.